-At this point in the spectrometer pipeline, the operations that are best performed in the interferogram domain have been implemented.
+At this point in the building block pipeline, the operations that are best performed in the interferogram domain have been implemented.
 From this point on, further processing can take place in the spectral domain.
-As such, this presents the opportunity to transform the interferograms for each detector, $V{n-i}(x)$, to the spectral domain.
-The section describes the process by which the interferograms are traanformed to spectra.
+As such, this presents the opportunity to transform the interferograms for each detector, $V{q,i}(x)$ , to the spectral domain.
+The section describes the process by which the interferograms contained in the Level 1 SDI product created by the preceding steps are transformed to spectra that will be contained in a Level 0.5 Spectrometer Detector Spectrum (SDS) product (see Figure 3.5).